DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/tuition-fee-and-maintenance-loans.md

 ## Maintenance loans
 You may also be eligible for a maintenance loan to help you cover your living costs.

-The maximum amount you may be eligible to borrow is up to:
+The maximum amount you may be eligible to borrow is to:

 * £8,610, if you live at home with your parents
 * £10,227, if you live somewhere else